FSoft-AI4Code/RepoExec/README.md

 # Citing RepoExec
 More details can be found in our [paper]().

-If you're using The Vault or the toolkit in your research or applications, please cite using this BibTeX:
+If you're using RepoExec, please cite using this BibTeX:
 ```bibtex
 @article{nam2024repoexec,
   title={RepoExec: Evaluate Code Generation with a Repository-Level Executable Benchmark},